 enabling the consumer to express the wish not to receive future solicitations.

-If required by applicable law, marketing communications must be consented to by the recipient.
+If required by applicable law, direct marketing must be consented to by the recipient.

 Article C9 – Prices and credit terms

 Any information needed by the consumer to understand the cost, interest and terms of any other form of credit should be provided, either in the offer or when the credit is offered.